New

 Key Features

-- Functions as a comprehensive textbook on natural disasters, and focuses on floods, landslides, earthquakes, dust storms, land subsidence, wildfire, sea level rise, drought, snow avalanches, debris flow, and desertification
+- Functions as a comprehensive textbook on natural disasters, focusing on floods, landslides, earthquakes, dust storms, land subsidence, wildfire, sea level rise, drought, snow avalanches, debris flow, and desertification

 - Provides unique and cutting-edge research on natural disaster prediction